Your vote is your voice. As Sydney Busis (z”l), former chairman and one of the founders of the Holocaust Center of Pittsburgh once said:

 We must be ready to respond to these challenges; and if we cannot personally respond, we must support those organizations and institutions that can respond.”

-In this spirit, the Holocaust Center of Pittsburgh is proud to share these (nonpartisan) civic resources as we approach the general election:
+In this spirit, the Holocaust Center of Pittsburgh is proud to share these nonpartisan civic resources:

 Resources for voting in Pennsylvania: